olajio/auxillary-projects/README.md

       if [ $(getent passwd $name) ]
       then
         userdel $name
+        if [ -e /home/$name ]
+        then
           rm -rf /home/$name
           echo "User: $name and all its files and folders successfully deleted" echo ""
+        else
+          echo "User $name has no default home directory" echo "User $name has been successfully removed" echo ""
+        fi
       else
         echo "User: $name does NOT exist"
       fi